 Consistency establishes trust for your brand.
 Spreading yourself across the web helps consumers find you everywhere, and leaves them thoroughly informed, and your brand secured.

-Tip no.6 – collect across 3rd party channels
+Tip no.6 – collect Local Reviews across multiple channels

 7) Review management and monitoring